DianaCrainic/AP-Lab7-Positional_Game_Problem/README.md

 - Compulsory
 - Optional (working on SmartPlayer & TimeKeeper classes)

-Console Ouput for RandomPlayer:
+Console Output for RandomPlayer:

     In total there are 16 tokens.
     Player2 is in the game.
-The next players is Player3 Player2 is waiting for his turn
+The next player is Player3 Player2 is waiting for his turn
     Player1 is in the game.
-The next players is Player2 Player1 is waiting for his turn
+The next player is Player2 Player1 is waiting for his turn
     Player3 is in the game.
-The next players is Player1 Player3 is waiting for his turn
+The next player is Player1 Player3 is waiting for his turn
     Player1: it's my turn.
 There are 16 tokens left Player1 has taken the token: 3.
 There are 15 tokens left.